Mexican Professional Baseball Hall of Fame: Sportswriters

 The election of sportswriters is carried out every three years - the next election was held in 2009.
 The election ballot, created by the Salón de la Fama's administration is sent to the Comité Elector and the Comité de Veteranos.
 The electorate selects the single inductee into the Salón de la Fama.

 Umpires

 The election of sportswriters is carried out every three years - the next election was held in 2007.
 The election ballot, created by the Salón de la Fama's administration is sent to the Comité Elector and the Comité de Veteranos.
 The electorate selects the single inductee into the Salón de la Fama.

 Election

 Once the ballots for each election are returned (by mid-February), the Salón de la Fama tallies the votes at the Convención Nacional de Beisbol during the third or fourth week of February.
 The Salón de la Fama then announces the new inmortales and they are inducted in June or July.
 The candidate with the plurality of votes - or in the case of the player's ballot, the two candidates - is inducted.

+List of members

+The Hall of Fame includes 216 individuals through 2023.
+The first members were inducted in 1939, followed by selections in 1964, and since 1971 by elections in most of the following years.
+Members are listed below with their year of selection, field position or other area of accomplishment, and nationality.